Predictive inference for travel time on transportation networks: Statistical framework

-Ergodicity implies that the map \(T(x)\) forgets its initial starting point (or long-term memory) as the number of steps \((k)\) increase.
-In this sense, the right hand side of~\eqref{eq:average-ergodic} does not depend on the starting value \(x_{0}\), and all averages initiated from arbitrary starting values would converge to the same right hand side constant, under the same rotation map.
+Ergodicity implies that the map \(T(x)\) forgets its initial starting point (or long-term memory) as the number of steps \((k)\) increases.
+In this sense, the right-hand side of~\eqref{eq:average-ergodic} does not depend on the starting value \(x_{0}\), and all averages initiated from arbitrary starting values would converge to the same right-hand side constant, under the same rotation map.
 Letting \(f\) be \(m_{e}\), for each edge \(e\), we show that the mapping \eqref{eq:recursive-map} is ergodic, even though it depends on previous arrival times.
-Hence, \(n_{e}^{-1}\sum_{i=1}^{n_{e}}m_{e}(\tau_{i})\) converges to an edge specific constant \(\mu_{e}\) representing the unconditional expected travel time of \(e\), where \(\tau_{i}\) is the \(i\)th arrival time to \(e\).
-See Appendix Section \ref{app:proof-lemma-slln-stationary} for a more detailed proof.
+Hence, \(n_{e}^{-1}\sum_{i=1}^{n_{e}}m_{e}(\tau_{i})\) converges to an edge-specific constant \(\mu_{e}\) representing the unconditional expected travel time of \(e\), where \(\tau_{i}\) is the \(i\)th arrival time to \(e\).
+See Supplementary Material (SM) Section \ref{app:proof-lemma-slln-stationary} for a more detailed proof.

-In our next result, we further show that the rotation mapping in~\eqref{eq:recursive-map} is also mixing.
-In a sense that a \(\sqrt{n}\)-normalization of \(\T_{\path}\) renders the deviations around \(\mu\) to behave like deviations from a normal distribution.
-Deterministic rotations can be ergodic but they are not mixing.
+Our next result shows that the rotation mapping in~\eqref{eq:recursive-map} is also mixing, in the sense that a \(\sqrt{n}\)-normalization of \(\T_{\path}\) causes the deviations around \(\mu\) to behave like deviations from a normal distribution.
+Deterministic rotations can be ergodic, but they are not mixing.

-Motivated by the work on mixing random variables in \cite{peligrad1996asymptotic}, we establish a central limit theorem (CLT) for travel time, with proof in Appendix Section \ref{app:proof-clt-offline-online}. \begin{theorem}[CLT for travel time] Following the settings of Lemma \eqref{thm:slln-uniform}, let \(\mu\) be the invariant expected travel time.
+Motivated by the work on mixing random variables in \cite{peligrad1996asymptotic}, we establish a central limit theorem (CLT) for travel time, with proof in SM Section \ref{app:proof-clt-offline-online}. \begin{theorem}[CLT for travel time] Following the settings of Lemma \eqref{thm:slln-uniform}, let \(\mu\) be the invariant expected travel time.
 Then, \(n^{-1} \sigma^{2}_{\path}(\tau) \to \sigma^{2}\), a constant.
 If \(\sigma^{2} \neq 0\), then